 How Long to Cook Brussels Sprouts in an Air Fryer

-To make crispy Brussels sprouts in the air fryer, they’ll need to cook for a total of 15 minutes at 375ºF.
+To make Brussels sprouts in the air fryer, they’ll need to cook for a total of 15 minutes at 375ºF.
 Flip the sprouts halfway through to ensure maximum crispiness.

 Also make sure to cook the sprouts in batches, if needed.
 Overcrowding the air fryer will result in soft Brussels sprouts.